 Residence permits for non-EU/EFTA nationals

-It’s difficult for expats from elsewhere to get a residence permit for Switzerland, thanks to strict employment quotas.
+It’s difficult for expats from elsewhere to get a residence permit for Switzerland due to strict employment quotas in certain industries.
 In practice, permits are mostly granted to wealthy and highly skilled expats with the right qualifications.
-Once a canton’s quota has been met for any given year, even the most qualified expats could only get a permit the following year.
+The country has recently relaxed its rules on quotas for sectors that can prove that recruiting workers is challenging, making it easier for non-EU/EFTA to secure B and L work permits.

 Most residence permits are linked to an employment contract, while most jobs require a residence permit.
 There is no easy way to sidestep this dilemma, but finding a firm willing to act as a sponsor isn’t impossible.
 Still, companies have to prove that the job couldn’t be filled by a Swiss, EU or EFTA citizen if they want to employ someone from elsewhere.